About

 Natán Skigin is a PhD student in the Department of Political Science at the University of Notre Dame and a PhD Fellow at the Kellogg Institute for International Studies.
 He is currently a research affiliate of Kellogg's Notre Dame Violence and Transitional Justice Lab (V-TJLab).

 He received an MA in political science from Universidad Torcuato Di Tella and a BA in political science from Universidad de Buenos Aires (UBA).
-His research has been published in Legislative Studies Quarterly (LSQ) and has been supported by the Kellogg Institute for International Studies, UBA, and the Argentina’s national science foundation (CONICET).
+His research has been published in Party Politics, Legislative Studies Quarterly, and Research and Politics.
+His work has been supported by the National Science Foundation (NSF), the American Political Science Association (APSA), Innovations for Poverty Action (IPA), Evidence in Governance and Politics (EGAP), US Institute of Peace, the Harry Frank Guggenheim Foundation, and the Kellogg Institute, among others.